rjs3c/cyban/README.md

 3. [Requirements](#requirements)

 ## Introduction
-CyBan is an open-source utility
+CyBan is an open-source utility to share information, manage workflow and collaborate.

 ## Installation